 Apple slices: One straightforward way to incorporate apples into your dog’s treats is by offering them plain apple slices.
 Remember to remove the apple core and seeds and cut the apple into smaller, bite-sized pieces to make it easier for your dog to eat.

 Apple and peanut butter treats: You can create homemade dog treats by mixing diced apples with dog-safe peanut butter and forming them into small balls or shapes.
-Ensure that the peanut butter does not contain xylitol, a harmful sweetener for dogs.
+Ensure that the peanut butter does not contain xylitol, a harmful sweetener that can cause dogs to experience seizures, liver failure, low blood sugar, and, in some chronic cases, death.

 Frozen apple cubes: Dogs enjoy frozen treats.
 For a refreshing and crunchy snack, soak small apple slices or cubes in water or low-sodium broth, then freeze.